 Access is very convenient as I have a lock box with the key.
+The lockbox code is listed on the house manual which is available after you reserve.
 Just let me know at least a day before you arrive with your arrival time (any time after after 4pm on the check in day) then you can let yourself in.
 That way you can come and go at your leisure.
 I am available for questions and recommendations but I won't intrude on your privacy.

 Interazione con gli ospiti